geffzhang/store-modular-monolith/README.md

 In this project we use `Component-Based architecture` that is a hybrid approach between `layered architecture (hexagonal architecture)` and `feature-based architecture (vertical slice architecture)`.

-Instead of having a layered approach, horizontal slices, we instead split the application vertically into modular components, just like as we did with feature-based architecture.
+Instead of having a layered approach, horizontal slices, we instead split the application vertically into modular components, just like feature-based architecture.
 A component in this context is a group of related functionality that resides behind a nice and clean interface.
 A "component" in this sense is a combination of the business and data access logic related to a specific thing (e.g. domain concept, bounded context, etc).
 I give these components a public interface and package-protected implementation details, which includes the data access code.
 If that new feature set C needs to access data related to A and B, it is forced to go through the public interface of components A and B (In our case our components don't have direct communication and they use message broker for their communication, read more [here](https://www.kamilgrzybek.com/design/modular-monolith-integration-styles/)).
 No direct access to the data access layer is allowed and "hexagonal architecture" is a secondary organization mechanism in each module.

 A couple of notes to notice here: